 In the corporate world, executive coaches help key players grow into their new roles.
 They help them become skilled at managing large teams and the high pressure that comes with their role.
 Moreover, to understand empathy and the full meaning of emotional intelligence and leadership.
 Ultimately, so they can perform at their very best in the company.
 Similarly, in our personal lives, we have life coaches and business coaches.
 However, there is no one recognised form of coaching or a specific set of standards to gauge and measure success or the calibre of your coach.
 I believe the best proof is the results you achieve.
 And a reason why finding the right coach is so important.

-In summary, a coach takes you on a journey.
-However, in reality, very few people state, “I am going on a journey,” and set off.
-There are other important steps to consider:
+While a coach takes you on a journey, there are other important steps to consider:

 - How they are going to travel.